 Experts believe that when a wart is present, the virus may be more contagious.
-But HPV can still be spread even without any visible warts.
+But HPV can still spread even if you can't see warts.

-A person who has been exposed to genital warts may have warts appear any time from several weeks to several months after exposure.
-Sometimes warts can take even longer to appear; the virus can live in the body for a very long time without causing any symptoms.
+Warts can appear any time from several weeks to several months after a person has been exposed to them.
+Sometimes they might take even longer to appear because the virus can live in the body for a very long time before showing up as warts.

-Because many people who are infected with HPV don't show any symptoms, anyone having sex should get regular medical checkups and tell their doctor about their sexual history.
+Because many people who are infected with HPV don't show any symptoms, everyone having sex should get regular medical checkups and tell their doctor about their sexual history.

-The only surefire way to prevent genital warts is abstinence (the decision not to have sex).
-Teens who do have sex can get some protection by properly using a latex condom every time they have any form of sexual intercourse (vaginal, oral, or anal sex).
+The only way to completely prevent genital warts is abstinence (the decision not to have sex).
+Teens who do have sex can get some protection by properly using a latex condom every time they have any kind of sex (vaginal, oral, or anal sex).

-Condoms may not give complete protection because the virus can spread from or to the areas of the genitals not covered by the condom.
-Condoms also reduce the risk of other sexually transmitted diseases (STDs) as well as pregnancy.
+Condoms are a good defense against warts, but they can't give 100% protection because the virus can spread from or to the parts of the genitals not covered by a condom.

-There is no cure that will get rid of the HPV virus completely.
+There is no cure that gets rid of the human papillomavirus completely.
 But treatments can reduce the number of warts — or help them go away faster.
-When the warts disappear, the HPV virus is still there, though it may not spread as easily.
+When the warts go away, the virus is still there, though it may not spread as easily.

 A doctor will do an examination, make a diagnosis, and then provide treatment, if necessary.
-A number of different treatments might be used depending on where the warts are located, how big they are, and how many there are.
-The doctor might put special medications on the warts, or remove them with treatments like laser therapy or chemical "freezing."
+A number of different treatments might be used depending on where the warts are, how big they are, and how many there are.
+The doctor might put special medications on the warts or remove them with treatments like laser therapy or chemical "freezing."

 Sometimes warts can come back, so you might need to visit the doctor again.
-Anyone with whom you've had sex also should be checked for genital warts.
+Anyone you've had sex with also should be checked for genital warts.